davidmetta/secure_api/README.md

 ```

+If your project does not use `Minitest`, you must include these modules into your test suite of choice:

+     SecureApi::Helpers::Test, SecureApi

 In addition there is `authenticate_cable_request!` to authenticate ActionCable connections, given the token is included in the params (`wss://MY_OWN_DOMAIN/cable?Authorization=TOKEN`):

 ```ruby
 module ApplicationCable